Motorcycles Shuts Off While Riding? 6 Known Issues (Explained)

 The stator also charges your battery while the bike is on.

-The ECU controls spark and will primarily get its voltage from the battery.
+The ECU (engine control unit) controls the spark and will primarily get its voltage from the battery.
 If the stator does not feed the battery, then it can not produce a spark.

 When your stator is failing, you’ll experience a few problems.